-The City contribution in calendar year 2024 is comprised of two pieces: 1) a Legacy Liability payment of \$42.5 million, and 2) and the City Contribution Rate of 9.59% of payroll (since the system is less than 90% funded, the City Contribution Rate is equal to the greater of the corridor midpoint of 9.59% and the actuarially determined contribution (ADC) rate of 9.11%).
+The City contribution in calendar year 2025 is comprised of two pieces: 1) a Legacy Liability payment of \$43.7 million, and 2) and the City Contribution Rate of 10.78% of payroll (since the system is less than 90% funded, the City Contribution Rate is equal to the greater of the corridor midpoint of 9.33% and the actuarially determined contribution (ADC) rate of 10.78%).
 Members contribute 15.000% of payroll.
-This actuarial valuation determines the ADC for fiscal year 2025.
-As shown on page RSV-3, the calculated ADC is 10.78%.
-However, because the System is less than 90% funded, the rate is set to the greater of the calculated ADC and the corridor midpoint (see page RSV-2).
-The greater of these two numbers at this valuation is the calculated ADC of 10.78% of payroll.
-In addition, to this contribution, the City will make a Legacy Liability payment for calendar year 2025 of \$43.7 million.
+This actuarial valuation determines the ADC for fiscal year 2026.
+As shown on page RSV-3, the calculated ADC is 11.97%.
+However, because the System is less than 90% funded, the rate is set to the greater of the calculated ADC and the corridor midpoint of 9.08% (as shown on page RSV-2).
+The greater of these two numbers at this valuation is the calculated ADC of 11.97% of payroll.
+In addition, to this contribution, the City will make a Legacy Liability payment for calendar year 2026 of \$45.1 million.

-The unfunded actuarial accrued liability (UAAL) of APRS increased from \$674 million as of December 31, 2022 to \$731 million as of December 31, 2023.
+The unfunded actuarial accrued liability (UAAL) of APRS increased from \$731 million as of December 31, 2023 to \$783 million as of December 31, 2024.
 The increase was more than expected due to the loss on the actuarial value of assets and a liability experience loss due to higher than expected salary increases.
-In addition, the adoption of new actuarial assumptions also increased the UAAL.
-The funded ratio of APRS- actuarial value of assets divided by the actuarial accrued liability-decreased from 60.1% to 58.9% as of December 31, 2023.
+The funded ratio of APRS-actuarial value of assets divided by the actuarial accrued liability-decreased from 58.9% to 58.3% as of December 31, 2024.
 The funded status is one of many metrics used to show trends and develop future expectations about the health of a retirement system.
 The funded status measure itself is not appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations or assessing the need for or the amount of future contributions since it does not reflect normal cost contributions, the timing of amortization payments, or future experience other than expected.